Protective relay: Overcurrent relay

-Inverse definite minimum time relay

-The inverse definite minimum time (IDMT) relay are protective relays which were developed to overcome the shortcomings of the definite time overcurrent (DTOC) relays.
+An inverse definite minimum time (IDMT) relay is a protective relay which is developed to overcome the shortcomings of the definite time overcurrent (DTOC) relays.

 If the source impedance remains constant and the fault current changes appreciably as we move away from the relay then it is advantageous to use IDMT overcurrent protection to achieve high speed protection over a large section of the protected circuit.
 However, if the source impedance is significantly larger than the feeder impedance then the characteristic of the IDMT relay cannot be exploited and DTOC may be utilized.
 Secondly if the source impedance varies and becomes weaker with less generation during light loads then this leads to slower clearance time hence negating the purpose of the IDMT relay.

 IEC standard 60255-151 specifies the IDMT relay curves as shown below.
 The four curves in Table 1 are derived from the now withdrawn British Standard BS 142.
 The other five, in Table 2, are derived from the ANSI standard C37.112.

 While it is more common to use IDMT relays for current protection it is possible to utilize IDMT mode of operation for voltage protection.
 It is possible to program customised curves in some protective relays and other manufacturers have special curves specific to their relays.
 Some numerical relays can be used to provide inverse time overvoltage protection or negative sequence overcurrent protection.

 Ir = is the ratio of the fault current to the relay setting current or a Plug Setting Multiplier.
 "Plug" is a reference from the electromechanical relay era and were available in discrete steps.
 TD is the Time Dial setting.

 The above equations result in a "family" of curves as a result of using different time multiplier setting (TMS) settings.
 It is evident from the relay characteristic equations that a larger TMS will result in a slower clearance time for a given PMS (I_{r}) value.